Scattering at low energies on manifolds with cylindrical ends and stable systoles: Hodge theory on and the scattering length

 By (\ref{innprod2}) we get

 \end{proof}

 Our next goal is to describe the connecting homomorphism $\partial: H^p(Y,\rz) \to H^{p+1}_c(X,\R)$ on the level of harmonic forms.
-To this end we need some preapration.
+To this end we need some preparation.
 Let $\psi$ be in the $-1$ eigenspace of $S(0)$.
 Then by (\ref{expansion2}), we have on $Z$

 where $\theta$ is exponentially decaying.
-Let $\chi$ be a smooth function with support in $Z$ which is a equal to 1 outside a compact set.
+Let $\chi$ be a smooth function with support in $Z$ which is equal to 1 outside a compact set.
 Then

 is equal to $\frac{\I}{2} S'(0)\psi$ outside a compact set and we conclude that

 represents $\partial [\frac{\I}{2} S'(0)\psi]$ in $H^{p+1}_c(X,\R)$.
 Let $\kappa\colon \cH^p(Y)\to H^p(Y)$ be the canonical isomorphism.
 Then we have shown that for each $\psi\in\cH^p(Y)$ we have